ahm507/Finance-Web/README.md

 =====================

 * This is a multiuser system for handling finances.
 * The sample data uses the following account email test@test.test and password is test.
+* You need to create database user to match application.properties, as following:

+    CREATE USER 'pf_local'@'localhost' IDENTIFIED BY 'secret';
+    GRANT ALL PRIVILEGES ON * . * TO 'pf_locla'@'localhost';
+    FLUSH PRIVILEGES;

 Why developing it?